JeremyOsz/martian-robot/README.md

 -   `yarn install` to ensure all dependencies are met
 -   `yarn test` to run tests and then press `a` to run all
+-   `yarn run` to run app - input can be placed in text field, inputs not in the format above may be rejected

 # Dependencies